 ‘I’ll gut you right here’: Man charged with threatening Little League umpire with knife

-LOGAN, W.Va.
-(AP) — A West Virginia man has been charged with threatening a Little League baseball umpire with a knife and telling him, “I’ll gut you right here.”
+LOGAN COUNTY, W.Va.
+(WSAZ) - A West Virginia man has been charged with threatening a Little League baseball umpire with a knife and telling him, “I’ll gut you right here.”

 Franklin Darby was charged with brandishing a deadly weapon and assault on an athletic official following Monday’s altercation in Logan County, according to a criminal complaint.